nenadlazarevic/liri-node-app/README.md

 Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.

-This is how code is working:
+This is how the code is working:

 ![GitHub Logo](https://github.com/nenadlazarevic/liri-node-app/blob/master/assets/images/do-what.png)